adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 #### ❌ Does not work

-In the following example, as soon as you import the `User` model inside a controller, the `HttpContext.get()` code will be executed and cached forever.
-Either you will receive `null`, or you end up caching the tenant connection from the first request.
+In the following example, when you import the `User` model inside a controller, the `HttpContext.get()` code will be executed and cached forever.
+So either you will receive `null`, or you end up caching the tenant connection from the first request.

 ```ts
 import HttpContext from '@ioc:Adonis/Core/HttpContext'